VALHALLA series glossary

 Muninn: One of Odin’s two ravens in Norse mythology.
 See also, Huginn.

-Muspellheim: realm of fire, home of the fire demons (in the Nine Realms).
+Muspellheim: The realm of fire, home of the fire demons (in the Nine Realms).

 Nibelung: a race of dwarves.